 We will also require the traditional standard home loan approval documents:

 LESS THAN 2-YEARS SELF-EMPLOYED?
 YES, it is possible… But it is an exception and NOT easy to get approved.
 You will need to have worked in the exact same field, with a similar income, and have at least 1-yr of self employed Federal Tax Returns

 Look, there is no magic trick to being a successful Real Estate Agent.
 Winning agents in a down market don’t make excuses, they make the sales calls they need to make to generate new business.
 Partnering with a successful and motivated Loan Officer and Lender enhances your success.
-Watch this motivational clip by Joe Metzler of Mortgages Unlimited, St Paul, MN
+Watch this motivational clip by Joe Metzler of Cambria Mortgage, St Paul, MN

 Are you being pressured by your Realtor to use “their” lender?

 Minneapolis, MN: When buying a home, unless you have cash, you are going to need financing!
 As a consumer, you have the right to pick whatever lender you decide is best for you.
 You will likely also receive all sorts of lender suggestions from those around you, and maybe even high pressure to use specific lenders.